 Our family doesn’t talk about deep issues like this so I am left to piece together this painful puzzle myself.
-And no matter how I arrange it, the answer and picture is always the same.
+And no matter how I arrange it, the answer and pictures are always the same.
 I represent the cause of what my brothers feel was an unequal life.

-Early on in my life, my parents made the decision to move from a white suburb of Detroit to the inner city of Detroit.
+Early on in my life, my parents decided to move from a white suburb of Detroit to the inner city of Detroit.
 It was to be for my benefit.
-It is my assumption that my brothers resented the fact that they had to grow up being the minority in so many situations.
+I assume that my brothers resented the fact that they had to grow up being the minority in so many situations.
 In their minds, if you took me away their existence improves.
 Deny my presence on the wall of pictures and maybe life can become more normal.
 Cut off all ties to the family and you can walk away from a life you resent.
 If you are away from your brother of color, no one will ever know you are a transracial sibling.

 There were great sacrifices made to allow me to grow up with some connection to the black community.
 Those sacrifices meant I would grow up with pride in who I am as a black man, with a connection to a community I love.
-In an effort to connect me with my color, did we create a situation where the celebration of my color stole color from my brothers and made them invisible?
+To connect me with my color, did we create a situation where the celebration of my color stole the color from my brothers and made them invisible?

 This is a danger and a reality that I am presently trying to sort out.
 I think my brothers would say that too much attention was given to my needs and not enough attention was given to theirs.
 Though I enjoyed the way I was raised, I wonder what could have been done to prevent this split.